dhruvmandaviya28-cell/financial_health_tracker/README.md

 # Automated Financial Health Monitor - FINPILOT

 This project is a full-stack web application designed to help users monitor, analyze, and improve their financial health.
 It provides a structured way to track income, expenses, and financial goals while offering insights based on user data.

 The application is built using a modern tech stack with a React frontend and a Node.js backend, focusing on performance, scalability, and real-time interaction.

-## Feature
+## Features

 User authentication and secure session handling
 Add, manage, and categorize income and expenses